-SCHOOL EDHS ORHS PHS UMHS GRADES 11-12 CREDIT 5 units per semester Meets UC Requirement: "d"
+SCHOOL EDHS ORHS PHS UMHS GRADES 11-12 CREDIT 5 units per semester

 This Advanced Placement course is equivalent to a first-year college-level course in Environmental Science.
 It provides a stimulating and challenging experience for able students, preparing them for the Advanced Placement Environmental Science Exam.